storacha/specs/w3-blob.md

 The `out.ok.size` MUST be set to the number of bytes that were allocated for the `Blob`.
 It MUST be equal to either:

-1. The `args.blob.size` of the invocation.
+1. The `nb.blob.size` of the invocation.
-2. `0` if space already has memory allocated for the `args.blob`.
+2. `0` if the storage node already has memory allocated for the `nb.blob`.

 ### Allocation Address

-The optional `out.ok.address` SHOULD be omitted when content for the allocated is already available on site.
+The optional `out.ok.address` SHOULD be omitted when content for the allocated blob is already available on site.
 Otherwise it MUST be set to the `BlobAddress` that can receive a blob content.

 The `url` of the `BlobAddress` MUST be an HTTP(S) location that can receive blob content via HTTP `PUT` request, as long as HTTP headers from `headers` dictionary are set on the request.